This article contains affiliate links.

-Avoid the addition of soft plastic components wherever possible and regularly check them for wear.
+Avoid adding soft plastic components wherever possible and regularly check them for wear.

 However, frequent water changes and oil decomposition through heat, light, and humidity will significantly mitigate the detrimental effects.

-Those wishing to add essential oil to a fish tank should only do it with a toothpick dipped into the oil and then into the water.
+Those wishing to add essential oil to a fish tank should only do so with a toothpick dipped into the oil and then into the water.

-The toothpick should not be allowed to drift and be removed from the water once the oil has stopped seeping.
+The toothpick should not be allowed to drift and it has to be removed from the water once the oil has stopped seeping.

-Following this, it would be best to observe the fish over a long period before adding more oil.
+Following this, it would be best to observe the health of all the aquatic life in the fish tank over an extended period before adding more oil.

 Some fishkeeping sites have suggested that you can slowly build up the oil concentration to approximately 2 – 5 drops per 10 gallons of water.